ivorinfo/iw/about.md

 I'm the founder of [Mortals](http://mortals.community), an online community and group programme that is centred around awakening to life.

+I have completed my initial training as an end-of-life doula, and provide support to people and families, in association with [End of Life Doula UK](https://eol-doula.uk).

 In late 2023, I joined the design leadership at [Accurx](https://www.accurx.com), to design systems that make NHS professionals happier and patients healthier.

 I continue my end-of-life care research and innovation work as Honorary Practice Fellow at the [Institute of Global Health Innovation](https://www.imperial.ac.uk/global-health-innovation/) at Imperial College London.

-I am an advisor for [Zinc VC](https://www.zinc.vc), and also advise a number of start-ups, charities and organisations.
+Lastly, I am also an advisor for [Zinc VC](https://www.zinc.vc), and also advise a number of start-ups, charities and organisations.

-I have also trained as an end-of-life doula, and provide support to people and families, in association with [End of Life Doula UK](https://eol-doula.uk).

 ---